 - Leaving items inside patient after surgery

 Medical malpractice is a particularly complex area of law and required an experienced and dedicated legal team to handle even the seemingly simplest of cases.
-If you believe that you or a family member has suffered an injury or worse due to surgical negligence, please do not wait to consult with the Texas medical malpractice lawyers at Brown Trial Firm LLP Contact us online or by dialing (866) 393-2611.
+If you believe that you or a family member has suffered an injury or worse due to surgical negligence, please do not wait to consult with the Texas medical malpractice lawyers at Brown Trial Firm, PLLC Contact us online or by dialing (866) 393-2611.